An Act-On Conversation: Jay Hidalgo and Atri Chatterjee Talk Demand Generation, Part 2

 ATRI: That’s true.
 Take Janelle as an example: She’s gotten our head of sales and our head of lead qualification involved, involved in the marketing process and qualification, so it’s a joint effort.
 As a result of that people take complete ownership of the combined problem; they don’t break it into pieces and say, oh that’s not my job.
 It’s collectively both the sales and marketing organization’s job to make sure that that process is successful.

 JAY: Just last week I had the opportunity to sit with a director of sales and a director of marketing at an organization.
 Now, the director of marketing set the meeting up because he said, “We’re doing a lot of demand generation, leads are coming through, we’re starting to get a higher lead count, etc., I have to make sure my sales counterpart’s going to handle those correctly, what do we do?”
-I said, “Let’s whiteboard what the process looks like, and let’s see if we can get agreement.
+I said, “Let’s whiteboard what the process looks like, and let’s see if we can agree.
 And it was amazing.
 In literally less than an hour, because I just had the right two individuals, we started whiteboarding the process for how leads should go.

 And we didn’t dictate to the sales person what it should be.
 I asked, “What does it look like on your end, what happens with your team, how are they using the technology, what types of information would you like to see?”
 Physically he went from a defensive posture into more of an engaging posture.
 And when we left, we had an agreement, and the rest of the program now is going to be based on that 45-minute meeting that got alignment between the two of them.